Europe 2020 indicators - education

 - Regulation (EC) No 223/2009 of 11 March 2009 on European statistics

 - PISA is an international study that was launched by the OECD in 1997.
-It aims to evaluate education systems worldwide every three years by assessing 15-year-olds’ competencies in the key subjects: reading, mathematics and science.
+It aims to evaluate education systems worldwide every three years by assessing the competencies of 15-year-old students in the key subjects: reading, mathematics and science.
+The data presented here refer to pupils showing skills below proficiency level 2 on the PISA scale.

 - Data source: Eurostat (online data code: (educ_uoe_lang02))